kzar/sticky-search/README.md

-# Ebay Sticky Search
+# Sticky Search

 ## Introduction

 Tiny Chrome extension that makes advanced search preferences sticky.
-Avoids having to manually select preferences such as "UK Only" every time you perform a Ebay search.
+Avoids having to manually select preferences such as "UK Only" every time you perform an Ebay search.

 ## Installation